128technology/docs/docs/config_forward_error_correction.md

 ```

 ## How to Use Forward Error Correction

-Forward Error Correction has the following limitations:

-- Forward Error Corrections carries a 4 byte per-packet overhead, and a parity packet overhead every N packets (Largest Packet Size in round + Packet Sizes Trailer (N * 2 bytes) + 4 bytes).

-- This feature should not be used when transferring large amounts of data at the MTU size.
-Similar to metadata, it is possible for this feature to increase the size of the packets beyond the MTU.

-- Additionally, this feature should not be used to diagnose link quality issues.
-If the packet loss is above a nominal amount, the extra data that FEC adds to the wire will likely cause extra loss, further decreasing link quality.

-- Packet retransmission will not work when FEC is enabled.

-### Configuring Forward Error Correction

 Forward Error Correction profiles are configured at the authority level, and can be used by any router in the authority.
 You can create a profile for a particular type of traffic, or even traffic type and a transport medium, and have it available for any router in the Authority.